Long-Term Care Planning Is More Than A Binder Tab

 For a moment, think of a unique place you've visited — a museum, a beach, a cruise ship.
 Picture the sights.
 Remember the smells.
 Feel the atmosphere.
 Now, imagine sharing that memory with a client.
+Now, quick….Do the same for a memory care unit or an assisted living facility!

 Planning for Care Means Understanding Care